waynewu6250/Polycraft/README.md

 # Polycraft
-A Polycraft game for AI agent in hunter-gatherer game trained with DQN (pytorch).
+A Polycraft game simulation based on Minecraft environment for AI agent in hunter-gatherer game, trained with DQN.

 **Current Objective**: Find MacGuffin in the gaming environment, pick it up and place in right blue pad. <br>
 **Support Environment**: JAVA 8 on windows 10.
-Python 3.6
+Python 3.6, pytorch

 ## Reference: